Dr Phillippa Diedrichs

 About me

-At the Centre for Appearance Research, I lead a team of researchers investigating psychological and social influences on body image (social media, advertising, friends, family), and the development and evaluation of digital and face-to-face body image interventions around the world.
-My research is published in over 70 peer-reviewed papers and book chapters, and has featured in the New York Times, BBC, Time, Forbes, and teaching case studies at Harvard's Business School and School of Public Health.
+At the Centre for Appearance Research, I lead a team of researchers.
+We study factors that shape body image (e.g., social media, technology, gender, culture) and we develop and test tools to promote body confidence.
+My research is published in over 100 papers and book chapters, and has featured in the New York Times, BBC, Time, Forbes, and teaching case studies at Harvard's Business School and School of Public Health.

 Area of expertise

-Body image, appearance-based prejudice and discrimination, social media and advertising, intervention development and evaluation, eating disorder prevention, weight bias, strategic science, mixed methods research.
+Youth mental health, body image, eating disorder prevention, appearance-based prejudice and discrimination, technology, generative AI, social media, advertising, intervention development and evaluation, weight bias, strategic science, academic-industry collaboration, ethics, mixed methods research, children, adolescents, adults, psychology, appearance research, gender

 Publications